-An expertly trained Child and Family Specialist assists in designing classroom interventions, is available for immediate one-on-one intervention with a child, provides parent coaching, assists parents with navigating the school system, provides community referrals, and serves as a community engagement coordinator with school districts, community partners, and service agencies.
+A Child and Family Specialist assists in designing classroom interventions, is available for immediate one-on-one intervention with a child, provides parent coaching, assists parents with navigating the school system, provides community referrals, and serves as a community engagement coordinator with school districts, community partners, and service agencies.

 At Tomorrow's Hope, we strive to teach our children the fun and interactive ways to lead a healthy life.
 The children explore diverse meals from around the globe and teachers educate them about other cultures while supporting a healthy immune system and brain development.

 A voluntary Kids’ Clinic is available for health assessments, check-ups, and immunizations and is provided by Vicki Fox, ARNP, from Community Health Clinic.
 Stellar Kids Dentistry visits quarterly to demonstrate to the kids how to brush their teeth and how to prevent cavities.
-Washington State Smile Partners visit our preschool, pre-k, and Head Start classrooms to do dental check-ups and cleanings.
+Washington State Smile Partners visit our preschool, pre-kindergarten, and Head Start classrooms to do dental check-ups and cleanings.

-Each week, ChildStrive Parent Educator provides on-site support for teachers to share their challenges and successes.
+Each week, a ChildStrive Parent Educator provides on-site support for teachers to share their challenges and successes.
 She shares developmental information with them, and when appropriate, she can help facilitate connecting families to Early Intervention or other more targeted support.